 The Museum and Film Center have also partnered again with Joshua Alan Young and his team at Reflective.
 Reflective is a New York and Portland-based immersive studio specializing in custom development for all things related to virtual and augmented reality.
 They are part of the core team producing Venice VR Expanded in Portland.
 Additionally, the Museum has received support from HTC Vive, who has generously donated VR headsets for the festival.

 Participants will purchase tickets in one-hour increments online, and select from 35 different virtual-reality experiences.
 Participants will also need to select one headset for the duration of the viewing experience.
 Learn more about the headsets below.

 Viewers will have 50 minutes to watch projects and participate in them.
 We allow for five minutes to enter and don the headset, as well as 5 minutes to exit safely.

 IMPORTANT: Participants will be asked to familiarize themselves with the projects they want to see BEFORE arriving at the exhibition so that they’re able to maximize their experience.
 Full descriptions will be available here on this webpage in mid-August.

 Each visitor can book up to two one-hour time slots.
 Anyone interested in a piece that is longer than 50 minutes in run time can book a consecutive two-hour slot on the same headset.

 How Much Do Tickets Cost?

-The VR experiences are available on three different headsets: Oculus Go, Oculus Quest and VIVE.
-Each will offer a great experience, with different ways of exploring the stories and spaces, however, some projects are exclusive to each headset.
+The VR experiences are available on all headsets: Oculus Quest, HTC Vive, and HP.
+All will offer a great experience, with different ways of exploring the stories and spaces, however, some projects are exclusive to each headset.

 Is VR Accessible For All?